Taluqan District

 Taluqan, (تالقان), is a district of Takhar Province, in northeastern Afghanistan.
 The city has a total population of 258,219 (2015) and has 6 Police districts (nahias).
-The total land area of the city is 10,744 Hectares while there are a total of 28,691 total number of dwellings.
+The total land area of the city is 10,744 Hectares while there are a total of 28,691 dwellings.

 Taluqan is a trading and transit hub in northern Afghanistan.
 Although agriculture is the majority of land (55%), there are also 28,691 residential houses.
 Almost half the residential dwellings are concentrated in District 6.
 The Khanabad River flows through Taluqan and accounts for 7% of total land use.